The Last Case of Benedict Fox is a wonderful 2D side-scroller that fuses multiple genres to make a game that is as terrifying as it is gorgeous.

 The puzzles featured in The Last Case of Benedict Fox are definitely a highlight of the game, as they provide a much-needed quiet time from fighting Eldritch monsters and other monsters of the mind.
 That’s not to say that they are a cakewalk; they are quite the opposite and provide a reasonable amount of challenge without being frustrating and annoying.

-And like many others of the Lovecraft genre, The Last Case of Benedict Fox features some truly gorgeous sound design.
+Like many others in the Lovecraft genre, The Last Case of Benedict Fox features some truly gorgeous sound design.
 As mentioned in other reviews, an important part of eldritch horror is creating a sense of dread within your players, and one way that game has achieved that is with a great atmosphere.
 From howling icy winds to wet squelching hits from tentacles, the sound design immerses you in the minds of the victims and makes every action even more impactful.

 The game does have one big flaw, and it’s one you’ll notice very early on, and that’s with the controls.
 As stated earlier, the combat in The Last Case of Benedict Fox is simple, but you can still have plenty of fun even with the limitations, but in order to see the ‘fun’ of the combat, you will need to quickly switch between shooting, stabbing, kicking, dodging and that’s not the easiest to do with the way the controls are laid out.
 In most cases, you could just simply remap them, but for some odd reason, The Last Case of Benedict Fox doesn’t let you do that.